 Symptoms of Rubella include mild flu, fever, red-pink rash, swollen lymph node, sore and red eyes and painful joints.
 In case of suspicion of Rubella, get medical advice as soon as possible.
-Although a screening test is done during the fourth month of pregnancy to detect the virus, however, it is best to get all necessary check up done before conceiving to get vaccinated against the disease.
+Although a screening test is done during the fourth month of pregnancy to detect the virus, it is best to get all necessary check-ups done and get vaccinated against the disease before conceiving.

 8. Group B Streptococcus

-Group B Streptococcus is a life threatening infection in newborns that can have adverse effects on the mother as well.
-During pregnancy, GBS may cause bladder infection, still birth or endometritis (a painful disorder in which the tissue that usually grows inside the uterus tends to grow outside).
+Group B Streptococcus is a life-threatening infection in newborns that can have adverse effects on the mother as well.
+During pregnancy, GBS may cause a bladder infection, stillbirth or endometritis (a painful disorder in which the tissue that usually grows inside the uterus tends to grow outside).
 Most of the time, the infected person may not exhibit any symptoms, and hence, a screening test is a must around the 35-37th week of gestation.
-Chances of this infection affecting the baby increase in case water breaks early, mother has fever during delivery or in case of premature labour.
+Chances of this infection affecting the baby increase in case the water breaks early, the mother has a fever during delivery, or in case of premature labour.
 Antibiotics are prescribed to prevent it.

 9. Bacterial Vaginosis

 Bacterial vaginosis is caused due to an imbalance of bacteria in the vagina.
 When the level of lactobacilli, an essential bacteria in the vagina, goes down, this infection develops and leads to low birth weight of the baby, preterm labour or second-trimester miscarriage.